 Review: Doubt (A Caroline Auden Legal Thriller) – by C. E. Tobisman

-I saw the later Harry Potter films before I read the books, and one of the things which made me so excited to read them – aside from the obvious – was to see how all that action in the final battle could possibly be described in words.
+I saw the later Harry Potter films before I read the books.
+One of the things which made me so excited to read them was to see how all that action in the final battle could possibly be described in words.

 In big Hollywood blockbusters, once actions sequences take off, it seems to me that the screen is full of STUFF.